Jankish/et2573-audioApp/matlab/project2/README.txt

 that was created in butterFilter.m.
 The script is called from algorithm.m

 -makeSound.m
 Creates the different configurations in the sets.
 New sound files can be inserted here to test the algorithm even further.
 This script is called from algorithm.m.

--reverseAverg.m
+-recursiveAverg.m
 This script hold the reverse averaging algorithm.
 Called from algorithm.m.

 -ringAlarm.m